Not-Really-Yogurt Recipes Roll-Up

 would at the very least result in an unpredictable result if any

-random naturally-occuring microbes are present, and some common ones
+random naturally-occurring microbes are present, and some common ones

 could grow to frankly pathogenic CFU counts.